Purple-Recovery/purple-recovery/plan.md

 ## 3. Ownership

-* Our team has decided to split up the work as __‘Front-End’__ with Godgiven, Kassandra, and Ibrar doing the front-end work, and __‘Back-End’__ with Kyler and Ashley doing the back-end work.
+* Our team has decided to split up the work as __‘Front-End’__ with Godgiven, Kassandra, and Ibrar doing the front-end work, and __‘Back-End’__ with Kyler and Ashley doing the back-end work as well as some front-end development.

 * The front-end team has sufficient time, expertise, and resources--we will all be contributing appropriate time for a 5 credit class, our strengths and individual expertise lie within front-end development, and we are aptly-resourced with necessary software and hardware to complete the work necessary.

-* _back-end team pls add mini statement here similar to front-end team_
+* The back-end team is most confident in their skills in all realms of full stack development.
+Because we are more comfortable in this apsect, we decided to work on areas that require more of a software focus (from front end view to package management and Firebase connection).
+We have the communication skills, dedication, and time required to complete the task at hand.

 ### Views: